Kochanac/ctf_thief_tools/README.md

 `install.sh` will link scripts to /usr/local/sbin

-`dumper board_name 1-100` in empty directory will dump tasks
+`dumper ctfd 1-100` in empty directory will dump tasks

 `cattask ./task1`